bashtian-fr/discord-overlay/README.md

 `pip install pyinstaller`
 `pyinstaller --icon do/statics/images/icon.ico -n discord-overlay --onefile --windowed do/scripts/entrypoint.py`

-The executable will be create in dist/ folder
+The executable will be created in dist/ folder

 # Credits
 Part of the connector is based on the one of Trigg's: https://github.com/trigg/Discover/blob/master/discover_overlay/discord_connector.py